jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ludovic-on-building-a-brand.md

   growing brands - In Deep We Trust
 featuredImage: /img/ludovic.jpg
 ---
 _In Deep We Trust Collective are a growing force in the Sydney scene, with a proven track record in events and a clothing label to match.
-We spoke to them about their latest venture - Collective Records ahead of the label launch party_
+We spoke to them about their latest venture - Collective Records ahead of the label launch party._
 <br><br>

 **RR: [Ludovic](https://www.facebook.com/KaoLudo/), good to chat.
 We're looking forward to the launch of your record label Collective Records tonight.
 Talk us through the journey you've been through to get it to this point.**